pal772/Visit-Bristol/README.md

 - __Images__

      - All the images on the 5 image sliders and the Gallery, were taken by me, as i live near Bristol.
-And new where to go.
+As i new where to go.
      - The main image arial view of Bristol was taken from Yahoo Bristolimages.co.uk
      - The restaurant images were taken from opentable.co.uk